Western canon: Debate

-Some intellectuals have championed a "high conservative modernism" that insists that universal truths exist, and have opposed approaches that deny the existence of universal truths.
-Yale University Professor of Humanities and famous literary critic Harold Bloom also argued strongly in favor of the canon, in his 1994 book The Western Canon: The Books and School of the Ages, and in general the canon remains as a represented idea in many institutions.
-Allan Bloom (no relation), in his highly influential The Closing of the American Mind: How Higher Education Has Failed Democracy and Impoverished the Souls of Today's Students (1987), argues that moral degradation results from ignorance of the great classics that shaped Western culture.
-Bloom further comments: "But one thing is certain: wherever the Great Books make up a central part of the curriculum, the students are excited and satisfied."
+A "high conservative modernism", characterized by the insistence that universal truths exist and that artists must aspire for greatness, has been observed by cultural critics.
+Yale University Professor of Humanities and literary critic Harold Bloom, in his 1994 book The Western Canon: The Books and School of the Ages, is regarded as having contributed to this phenomenon.
+Similarly, previously, Allan Bloom's The Closing of the American Mind: How Higher Education Has Failed Democracy and Impoverished the Souls of Today's Students (1987) argued that moral degradation results from ignorance of the great classics that shaped Western culture.
+Bloom further comments: "But one thing is certain: wherever the Great Books make up a central part of the curriculum, the students are excited and satisfied".
 His book was widely cited by some intellectuals for its argument that the classics contained universal truths and timeless values which were being ignored by cultural relativists.

-Classicist Bernard Knox made direct reference to this topic when he delivered his 1992 Jefferson Lecture (the U.S. federal government's highest honor for achievement in the humanities).
-Knox used the intentionally "provocative" title "The Oldest Dead White European Males" as the title of his lecture and his subsequent book of the same name, in both of which Knox defended the continuing relevance of classical culture to modern society.
+Classicist Bernard Knox discussed the concept of the Western canon in his 1992 Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities.
+Knox titled his lecture "The Oldest Dead White European Males" as a provocative statement.
+In this and its subsequent adaptation into a book, Knox defended the continuing relevance of classical culture to modern society.

-Defenders maintain that those who undermine the canon do so out of primarily political interests, and that such criticisms are misguided and/or disingenuous.
+Defenders maintain that those who undermine the canon do so out of the motivations of extremist politics, and that such criticisms are misguided or disingenuous.
 As John Searle, Professor of Philosophy at the University of California, Berkeley, has written: